 Food and Drink?

-Even though all of our locations allow you to bring food and drink, we ask that you avoid greasy, oily foods or any drinks that might leave permanent stains on our game components/cards.
+Even though all of our public locations allow you to bring food and drink, we ask that you avoid greasy, oily foods or any drinks that might leave permanent stains on our game components/cards.
 We need your help in making sure we protect our board game library.